 Shades Creek, Flowing Through Time The beautifully written and illustrated 216-page book, published by the Birmingham Historical Society, includes significant technical information and historical narrative provided by board members of Friends of Shades Creek.
 Sold for the first time at the 2019 Salamander Festival it is available through Friends of Shades Creek and the Birmingham Historical Society.

-The Salamander Festival The annual family educational event, displaying salamanders, reptiles, turtles and fish living in Shades Creek, is supported by local educational institutions, municipalities, businesses, environmental organizations, and artists, and draws over 500 people on the last Saturday of January.
-Now in its 16th year, an outdoor nature hike is followed by the indoor event.
+The Salamander Festival This annual family educational event, displaying salamanders, reptiles, turtles and fish living in Shades Creek, is supported by local educational institutions, municipalities, businesses, environmental organizations, and artists, and takes place on the last Saturday of January.
+In 2019, the event had 850 people attend the festival, which included an outdoor nature hike followed by the indoor event.
+In 2020 the 17th annual Salamander Festival included a Storyboard hike at Homewood Forest Preserve and also became a virtual event which included educational videos which can be found here.
 The Salamander Festival, Friends of Shades Creek’s flagship event, replaced an original educational event held in the fall of 2000 and 2001 at Southern Progress and in 2002 and 2003 at Samford University.
 In 2018 and 2019, an additional outdoor festival, Shades Creek Fest, was held on Shades Creek in partnership with the Friends of Jemison Park.